brucekey3/project/README.md

 ### CPU usage monitoring
 * Monitors cumulative user, kernel and idle CPU usage time for each processor, works out the difference between measurements and translates this into a percentage.
 Greater than 70% user usage is considered worth a warning since the site may be mining cryptocurrency on the user's computer.

-* Percentages are displayed to the user for each core.
+* User usage percentages are displayed to the user for each core.

+* Average user usage over all processors is also displayed

 ### Request Processing